aihua/ThreadMarketData/MarketData.md

 To Do:

+* Build test harness for market data using recorded stuff
 * (Possibly) Complete real-time Coinbase websocket subscription
 * Extend to Bitstamp, or whatever the next largest US exchange is (look at distribution by volume)
 * Select exchange/environment and pub/sub IP, port using properties file